 In 1917, M. Sabin-Douarre, who was employed as the former manager of Petrus purchased the property.
 How or why this took place is not known.
 It was Sabin-Douarre who created the Societe Civile du Chateau Pétrus.
 What happened next changed the history of Petrus, Pomerol, and Bordeaux.

 Sabin-Douarre loved dining at the best restaurant in the Right Bank, which was located in the city of Libourne, l’Hotel Loubat.
-In 1923, Madame Loubat, the owner of the hotel eventually became his partner in Petrus.
-By the end of World War 2, she managed to purchase the remainder of his shares in Petrus and Madame Loubat become the sole owner of Petrus.
+In 1923, Madame Loubat, the owner of the hotel began purchasing shares of Petrus from the Sabin-Douarre family.
+By 1929, she managed to purchase the remainder of his shares in Petrus and Madame Loubat become the sole owner of Petrus.